 - Do a bit of online research and most of the guidance you find will be wrong!

 - Ask a local “expert” and they will be blissfully unaware that the SEO world suffered a paradigm shift in the past year.

-- Ask your web designer / developer and or she will have minimal comprehension of the extent and severity of penalties for doing it wrong.
+- Ask your web designer/developer and or she will have minimal comprehension of the extent and severity of penalties for doing it wrong.

-Google arbitrarily changed all the “old” rules… Overnight, the efforts you made to remain visible above the ever-growing crowd of websites 5 or more years ago now destroys your online business… And good luck with sorting it out, because Google thinks you are guilty of breaching its (new) terms of service and guidelines!
+Google arbitrarily changed all the “old” rules… Overnight, the efforts you made to remain visible above the ever-growing crowd of websites 5 or more years ago now destroy your online business… And good luck with sorting it out, because Google thinks you are guilty of breaching its (new) terms of service and guidelines!
 Collateral damage is no concern of theirs, it seems!

-A company the size of Google really ought to have some compassion, and an ethos to help nurture the websites that make up the bulk of its SERPs content… Sure, identify errors of judgements but provide;
+A company the size of Google really ought to have some compassion and an ethos to help nurture the websites that make up the bulk of its SERPs content… Sure, identify errors of judgements but provide;

 - Comprehensible warnings

 - Tools that work to resolve issues